-Iran says it is in charge of security of Strait of Hormuz: state radio
+Iran says it is in charge of security of Strait of Hormuz: state Radio

-“We are in charge of maintaining security of the Strait and we rescued the crew of those attacked tankers in the shortest possible time ...
-U.S. Secretary of State (Mike) Pompeo’s accusations towards Iran is alarming,” Foreign Ministry spokesman Abbas Mousavi said.
+“We are responsible for ensuring the security of the Strait and we have rescued the crew of those attacked tankers in the shortest possible time,” Radio quoted Foreign Ministry spokesman Abbas Mousavi as saying.

+“Obviously, accusing Iran for such a suspicious and unfortunate incident is the simplest and the most convenient way for (U.S. Secretary of State Mike) Pompeo and other U.S. officials.
+These accusations are alarming.”

-The United States blamed Iran for attacks on the two oil tankers in the Gulf of Oman on Thursday that drove up oil prices and raised concern about a new U.S.-Iranian confrontation.
-Iran has rejected it.
+The United States blamed Iran for attacks on two oil tankers in the Gulf of Oman on Thursday that drove up oil prices and raised concern about a new U.S.-Iranian confrontation.

-It was not immediately clear what befell the Norwegian-owned Front Altair or the Japanese-owned Kokuka Courageous, which both experienced explosions, forcing crews to abandon ship and leave the vessels adrift in waters between Gulf Arab states and Iran.
+It was not immediately clear what caused the explosions that forced the crews to abandon ship and leave both the Norwegian-owned Front Altair and Japanese-owned Kokuka Courageous adrift in waters between Gulf Arab states and Iran.

-The blasts, south of the Strait of Hormuz, came a month after four vessels were targeted in “sabotage attacks” off the coast of the United Arab Emirates in the Gulf.
+The blasts, south of the Strait of Hormuz, followed last month’s sabotage attacks on vessels off the Fujairah emirate, one of the world’s largest bunkering hubs.
+Iran has distanced itself from the attacks.

 Almost a fifth of the world’s oil passes through the Strait - some 17.2 million barrels per day (bpd).
 Consumption was about 100 million bpd in 2017, data from analytics firm Vortexa showed.